Wolfyxon/ImpressControl/README.md

-# ImpressControl
+# ImpressProxy
-A key based controller for LibreOffice Impress designed mostly to change slides of a presentation without having the window focused.
+A proxy for LibreOffice Impress Remote that allows the use of WebSocket.

 ## How to use
 ### Setting up